Interview with Iconic British Designer Jan Constantine

 What is your favorite part of the design process, and what do you find the most challenging about bringing a design to life?

-My favourite part of the design process is when I feel free and get into the flow – I get very excited, my imagination runs wild and I scribble down my ideas quickly.
+My favorite part of the design process is when I feel free and get into the flow - I get very excited, my imagination runs wild and I scribble down my ideas quickly.
 The most challenging thing about bringing the designs to life is getting away from the day to day running of the business and allowing myself the space to design.

 If you could collaborate on a line of homeware with anyone, past or present, who would be your dream design partner and what type of collection would you create?